 4. Buy some Disney pins for trading

 Disney pin trading is a big deal at the parks, so the 4th of my Disney tips and tricks is to buy some pins beforehand.
 I bought a set of 80 pins off of eBay and it cost me around $25-$30.
-I also bought lanyards for about $2 each at a store before I left, and we passed the pins out to the kids on the drive down.
+I also bought lanyards for about $2 each at an office supply store before I left (hello 5x Chase Ink!), and we passed the pins out to the kids on the drive down.

 In the park, we found many of the Disney cast members with pin lanyards.
 Another Disney tip is that if you’re having trouble locating cast members with pins to trade, look inside the shops – most of the cast members inside there will be happy to trade with you